June 24, 2026

 - Report even one sick or dead high-risk species: wild seabird, waterbird, shorebird or bird of prey (e.g. eagles, hawks); and marine mammal (e.g. seal, sea lion, dolphin).

-- Please report it to Agriculture Victoria so it can be investigated via the Agriculture Victoria website or by calling the Emergency Animal Disease Hotline on 1800 675 888.
+- Please report it to Agriculture Victoria so it can be investigated via the online form or by calling the Emergency Animal Disease Hotline on 1800 675 888.